Carl A. Sirio, MD

 Dr. Sirio spent 17 years at the University of Pittsburgh School of Medicine where he rose to full professor.
 He is now professor of medicine at the University of Toledo where, in addition to maintaining a clinical practice, he also serves as chief operating and clinical officer, and senior associate dean for clinical affairs.

 Completing his undergraduate and medical school training at Columbia University and Rutgers Medical School (now the Robert Wood Johnson School of Medicine), Dr. Sirio received postgraduate medical training at the Milton S. Hershey Medical Center Pennsylvania State University, the National Institutes of Health and George Washington University.

-Dr. Sirio is married to Mary Beth Sirio, RN, MBA, and has four children—Alex, Nicholas, James and Alessandra, ranging in age from four to 23 years.
+Dr. Sirio is married to Mary Beth Sirio, RN, MBA, and has four children—Alex, Nicholas, James and Alessandra, ranging in age from five to 24 years.